kohrVid/auth-proto/README.md

 ## Setup

-Protobuf files can be found in `./pb`.
+Protobuf files can be found in the root of this repository.
 If changes are made to them, the `protoc` command will need to be re-run.

 Firstly, ensure that you have protoc installed.
 The best way to install this on